 Decortication occurs either when the stems are wet from retting or after being dried.
 Decorticating hemp fiber means removing the central woody core from the stem's outer layer.
 When the stems are still wet, you remove the damp fibers from the core.
 Then, you dry them.
 On the other hand, you can dry the stems and run them through a specialized machine.
 This separates the woody core from the fibers.

 The farmers then form the fibers into bales after separating them from the woody core.
 Afterward, they remove the fibers from the field to take them for processing into yarn.
 To make the fibers softer and boost elasticity, producers now implement chemical or mechanical processes.
 Alternatively, some producers just spin the fiber without processing it further.

 Machines spin and twist the fibers together to form long threads which are woven into textiles.
-At this stage, blending can occur whereby other fibers are added and mixed with the hemp.
+At this stage, blending can occur whereby other fibers are added and mixed with the hemp prior to turning them into hemp garments.
 Traditionally, producers used a hand-spinning method to achieve this.
 They used two tools which are the distaff and drop spindle.

 People have grown the crop and used hemp fiber for thousands of years.
 Cannabis can be traced to the steppes in Central Asia and was initially cultivated in China.
 At first, people in India and China made use of this plant for human and animal food.

 Over time, they discovered the qualities of hemp fiber for making non-food items.
 In 2000 BC, the people of China considered hemp one of the sacred crops.
 This was due to its discovered importance and versatility.
 Its uses included producing building materials, garments, medicine, and paper.

 Around 500 to 1000 AD, hemp made its entrance to Europe.
 At that time, hemp was primarily used to produce paper.
 It was also used to print bibles.
 The popularity of hemp began to spread around the world.